 Routine flexible bronchoscopy is not recommended for pleural effusions

 The prognosis depends on the cause of the pleural effusion.
-Benign effusions can be cured but if the cause is a malignancy, the prognosis is very poor.
+Benign effusions can be cured, but if the cause is a malignancy, the prognosis is very poor.
 Another feature of pleural effusions is recurrence which can also occur with benign disorders like lupus, uremia, and rheumatoid arthritis.
-If the pleural effusion is not drained it can lead to dyspnea and even an empyema.
+If the pleural effusion is not drained, it can lead to dyspnea and even empyema.

 Pearls and Other Issues

 If a large pleural effusion is drained quickly and volumes of more than 1.5 L are removed, the rapid re-expansion of the collapsed lung may occasionally lead to re-expansion pulmonary edema.
 Pleural manometry and monitoring pleural pressure during drainage of large volumes and terminating further drainage once the pleural pressure drops below -20 cm water or terminating with the onset of chest pain may prevent re-expansion pulmonary edema.